ten-protocol/ten-documentation/docs/troubleshooting/faq.md

 ### How do I access the Ten RPC Endpoint?
 You will need to obtain an account-specific, unique RPC link using [Ten Hosted Gateway](https://docs.obscu.ro/docs/tools-infrastructure/hosted-gateway) and authenticate your account to access the Viewing Key and be able to use the RPC endpoints listed in the [API References](https://docs.obscu.ro/docs/api-reference/json-rpc-apis).

-Keep in mind that you will not be able to query data on accounts that have not been authenticated to a specific userID.
+Keep in mind that you will not be able to query data on accounts that have not been authenticated to a specific Encryption token.

 ### How can I port my dApp from other networks to Ten?
 You need to follow the following steps: